Fiori-Tracker/fioritracker.github.io/2007FPS01/inst/step-4.md

 To generate objects please follow those steps:

 1.1.
 Start transaction SEGW
 1.2.
-Using the menu Project > Open - Open project with the respective service with 'Service name'.
+Using the menu Project > Open - Open project named as the first part of the `Service name`.
+Fe. if `Service name` is ZNYPECICEN_SVR please open proejct called ZNYPECICEN.

 ![](res/segw.png)